-enetic diversity
+Astroviruses genetic diversity

-In this study we sequenced all positive samples from 5 sites: (Chirundu farm N=179; Magweto cave N=229; Mabura cave N=7; Honde Valley N=7 and Baobab tree N=1).
-Of the 423 samples, 214 (50.6%) were amplified from Hipposideros , 63 (14.9%) from Rhinolophus , 53 (12.5%) from Miniopterus, 10 (2.4%) from Nycteris , (1.7%) from Eidolon and for the remaining 76 samples
+All AstV positive samples (N=423) were sequenced, representing 179 samples from Chirundu, 229 from Magweto, seven from Mabura, seven from Honde valley, and one from Baobab tree.
+In this study we sequenced all AstVs positive samples from 5 sites: (Chirundu farm N=179; Magweto cave N=229; Mabura cave N=7; Honde Valley N=7 and Baobab tree N=1).
+Of the 423 samples, 214 (50.6%) were amplified from Hipposideros spp., 63 (14.9%) from Rhinolophus spp., 53 (12.5%) from Miniopterus spp., 10 (2.4%) from Nycteris spp., seven (1.7%) from Eidolon spp. and for the remaining 76 samples known to originate from bats for which we couldn’t determine the genus/species.

 A phylogenetic analysis was conducted with the 155 partial sequences generated during this study.
 All clustered within the Mamastrovirus genus (Figure 4).

-Two sequences isolated from Magweto cave, from Rhinolophus (MAG-573) and 1 from Hipposideros (MAG-292) clustered with a group of Human astroviruses (HuAstVs) (Figure 4).
+Two sequences isolated from Magweto cave, one from Rhinolophus spp.
+(MAG-573) and 1 from Hipposideros spp.
+(MAG-292) clustered with a group of Human astroviruses (HuAstVs) (Figure 4).

-This cluster was well (Bootstrap >90%) and the nucleotidic acid identities between Bat Astroviruses MAG-573, MAG-292 and HuAstV-2 were 96 and 93% respectively (Data not shown).
+This cluster was well supported (Bootstrap >90%) and the nucleotidic acid identities between Bat Astroviruses MAG-573, MAG-292 and HuAstV-2 were 96 and 93% respectively (Data not shown).

-The other specific cluster of bat astrovirus showing a close relation to is a sequence isolated from Hipposideros (MAG-1236) in Magweto, it clustered with HuAstV-MLB-1 -2 and 3 (Figure 4).
-Six sequences isolated from the frugivorous bats E.helvum found in Honde Valley and one from Rhinolophus collected in a Baobab tree formed a sister clade with another group of Human astroviruses HuAstV-VA-1;-2;-3;-4 and HuAstV-HMO-A (Figure 4). he majority of the sequences closely related to insectivorous (Figure 4). were amplified from Hipposideros (HC-1 to -9) and Rhinolophus (Rhi-1 to -4) bat species.
-One cluster comprised of sequences isolated from Rhinolophus .
-Most of these sequences were isolated from Chirundu and a few of them from Magweto, and clustered together with AstV strains from Nyctalus and Verpitillio bat species isolated in Czech Republic (references Y & Z in the phylogenetic tree) (Figure 4).
-Another cluster comprising of majority of sequences from Chirundu and some from Magweto site, from Miniopterus and Rhinolopus phylogenetic cluster with strains of bat astroviruses isolated from Miniopterus from Madagascar and China (references N, O, R, U, T), Rhinolophus from Korea (references P, Q) as well as Rousettus and Paratrianops BAstV from Madagascar (references V, W) (Figure 4)
+The other specific cluster of bat astrovirus showing a close relation to HuAstVs is a sequence isolated from Hipposideros spp.
+(MAG-1236) in Magweto, it clustered with HuAstV-MLB-1, -2 and 3 (Figure 4).
+Six sequences isolated from the frugivorous bats E.helvum found in Honde Valley and one from Rhinolophus spp. collected in a Baobab tree formed a sister clade with another group of Human astroviruses HuAstV-VA-1;-2;-3;-4 and HuAstV-HMO-A (Figure 4).
+In this study, the majority of the sequences were closely related to astroviruses identified in insectivorous bats (Figure 4).
+These were mainly amplified from Hipposideros spp.
+(HC-1 to -9) and Rhinolophus spp.
+(Rhi-1 to -4) bat species.
+One cluster comprised specifically of sequences isolated from Rhinolophus spp..
+Most of these sequences were isolated from Chirundu and a few of them from Magweto, and clustered together with AstV strains from Nyctalus spp. and Verpitillio spp. bat species isolated in Czech Republic (references Y & Z in the phylogenetic tree) (Figure 4).
+Another cluster comprising of the majority of sequences from Chirundu and some from Magweto site, were characterized from Miniopterus spp. and Rhinolopus spp.
+All together, they formed a phylogenetic cluster with strains of bat astroviruses isolated from Miniopterus spp. from Madagascar and China (references N, O, R, U, T), Rhinolophus spp. from Korea (references P, Q) as well as Rousettus spp. and Paratrianops spp.
+BAstV from Madagascar (references V, W) (Figure 4)

 Two major clades from Chirundu and one from Magweto, isolated from Miniopterus, Rhinolophus and Hipposideros spp. of bats also phylogenetically clustered with a strain from Mozambique isolated from Nycteris thebaica (reference M).
 One sequence from Magweto isolated from Rhinolophus spp. and two from Mabura cave isolated from Hipposideros spp., clustered with a strain of bat astrovirus isolated from Myotis spp. in Madagascar (references K, L) (Figure 4).
 A cluster, comprising two clades from Magweto and one sequence from Chirundu and three sequences from Mabura cave isolated from Rhinolophus and Hipposideros, were closely related to bat astrovirus strains from Hipposideros spp. of Mozambique and Laos (references H, I) (Figure 4).
 The last small group comprising one clade from Chirundu, four sequences from Magweto, all isolated from Rhinolophus spp., and one sequence from Mabura isolated from Hipposideros spp. clustered together with bat astrovirus strains from Rhinolophus spp. of Laos and Korea (references D, E, F) (Figure 4).